wandansible/prometheus/README.md

           default: null
           type: dict

-- prometheus_flags  Contents or list of flags to run prometheus with
+- prometheus_flags  List of flags to run prometheus with, as string or list
           default: null
           type: raw